11 Things Your Partner Says That May Mean They Still Care About Their Ex

 7. They Complain About Their Ex

 As Dr. Evans says, if your partner constantly complains about their ex, they "may possibly still be attached to their ex ... [or haven't] gotten over the breakup, or the loss of the relationship."
-After all, if they had moved on, they likely wouldn't still feel so frustrated.
+So if your partner is complaining about things that your ex did, even though they're no longer in each other's lives, take note.

-If they say they have commitment issues, "it might mean that your partner isn't ready to get serious with you because they're still reeling from their last relationship," Amica Graber, a relationship expert with TruthFinder, tells Bustle.
-"Coupled with any other [of these statements], it's likely to be because of their ex."
-Once again, the best way to find out is to discuss it.
+If they aren't willing to talk about the future or make any type of commitment, "it might mean [...] your partner isn't ready to get serious with you because they're still reeling from their last relationship," Amica Graber, a relationship expert with TruthFinder, tells Bustle.
+They might claim they have "commitment issues," or say they aren't ready to date.
+And, of course, that's completely their prerogative.

 9. They Insist They're "Just Friends"

 If your partner and their ex are truly just friends, it'll be obvious that's the case.
-But if they start insisting they're "just friends" — and start hanging out all the time — there may be more attachment there than they'd like to let on.
+But if they start insisting they're "just friends" — or have begun hanging out all the time — there may be something more going on than they'd like to admit.

 "Does your partner talk about their ex and [their] problems as if they were their own?
 Do they seem moody if their ex starts dating someone else?
 Being too involved with their ex's life after the relationship has ended isn't a healthy environment for a new relationship," Graber says.
-So again, boundaries will be key.
+So again, talking and setting up boundaries will be key.

 10. They Tell You Way Too Many Stories

 "If your partner takes you on a tour of their ex's favorite watering holes every time date night swings around, they're still too attached to their ex," Graber says.
-Sure, they may just be reliving an old moment..
-But there may be something more to it.
+Sure, they may just be reliving old memories, or showing you parts of their past.
+But if they talk about their ex 24/7, and try to recreate their old life, you'll definitely want more info.

 "Are they taking you to their ex's favorite bar because they're hoping to run into them?
 Or are they just looking to get a hit of nostalgia by dropping in?
 Either way, it's a sure sign that they're still hung up on their ex," Graber says.